- Home

-SafetyWing pricing explained — Nomad Insurance from $45.08/4 weeks, Remote Health from $250/month.
-Age brackets, deductibles, add-ons, and family pricing.
+SafetyWing pricing explained — Nomad Insurance Essential from $56.28/4 weeks, Complete from $177.50/month.
+Age brackets, add-ons, and family pricing for 2026.

 We have been covered by SafetyWing for over 8 months across 10 countries.
 This pricing breakdown is based on current rates as of March 2026, cross-referenced with SafetyWing’s published policy documents and our own billing history.
 For our full review of the coverage itself, read our SafetyWing review.